audacity/audacity/README.txt

 Changes and Improvements:

  * Interface:
-   * (MacOS) Support for horizontal scroll on Magic Mouse / Trackpad and for Trackpad pinch/expand zoom gesture.
+   * (macOS) Support for horizontal scroll on Magic Mouse / Trackpad and for Trackpad pinch/expand zoom gesture.
    * Pinned option on waveform so waveform moves and recording/playing head stays still.